UnrealContainers/unrealcontainers.github.io/_collections/_docs/concepts/nvidia-docker.md

 ## What is a container runtime?

+{% include alerts/info.html content="This section is provided for readers who are interested in the underlying mechanisms that are used to run containers and how these mechanisms relate to GPU acceleration.
+If you're not interested in these details, feel free to skip ahead to the [What is the NVIDIA Container Toolkit?](#what-is-the-nvidia-container-toolkit) section." %}

 As explained in [this article discussing container runtimes](https://www.ianlewis.org/en/container-runtimes-part-1-introduction-container-r), the term "container runtime" is used to refer to a variety of software components involved in the process of running containers.
 These components can be divided into two broad categories:

 - **"Low-level" container runtimes:** these runtimes are the software component responsible for actually running containers using the host operating system's native isolation functionality.
 Low-level container runtimes are typically specific to a particular operating system or family of operating systems.